Grace-Njenga/Password_Generator/README.md

 Usage:
 --

 a.
-The program will prompt you to choose the desired password length (e.g., "Enter desired password length (8-14 characters): ").
+The program will prompt you to choose the desired password length (e.g., "Enter desired password length (8-14 characters)").

 b.
 Choose which character types to include:

   - Uppercase letters (y/n)